-Taxonomy Code Requirments for FQHCs
+Taxonomy Code Requirements for FQHCs

-FQHCs (federally qualified health centers) are required to indicate the specific taxonomy code that is related to the appropriate certification for the service provided.
-The taxonomy code allows ForwardHealth to determine the correct provider file and information to use when processing the claim.
+FQHCs (federally qualified health centers) are required to indicate the specific taxonomy code that is related to the appropriate enrollment for the service provided.
+The taxonomy code allows ForwardHealth to determine the correct provider file and information to use when processing a claim.

-For example, if an FQHC, certified both as an FQHC clinic provider and an ambulance provider, uses the same NPI for both FQHC and ambulance services and submits a claim for an ambulance service, the taxonomy code for the ambulance certification should be indicated on the claim.
+For example, if an FQHC, enrolled as both an FQHC clinic provider and an ambulance provider, uses the same NPI for both FQHC and ambulance services and submits a claim for an ambulance service, the taxonomy code for the ambulance enrollment should be indicated on the claim.